In What Order Do We Reintroduce Foods?

 3. Nuts and Seeds: Add nuts and seeds (one at a time only).
 Try to keep them to soaked nuts.
 The soaked nuts will be better because you’ll be deactivating some of the phytates and lectins.
 Some of the anti-nutrients that are in those foods will be deactivated by soaking them.

 4. Nightshades: Add nightshades.
 What’s the problem with nightshades?
 They fall into a family that has a high amount of compounds known as alpha-solanines and glycoalkaloids.
 These can be irritating compounds.
 They can get into the joint tissue and create inflammation.
 They can be particularly irritating for people who have arthritis or joint pain.
 Nightshades can also cause skin issues, fatigue, brain fog, weight gain, hormone issues, and so on.
 If you’re just not quite feeling right, any intensification of symptoms, keep an eye on the nightshades.
+Many seasoning’s like pepper fall into this category, smaller amounts of seasoning tend to be more tolerable unless you very sensitive to nightshade vegetables in general.

 5. FODMAPS: FODMAP foods can be added back in after AIP foods have been added back in.
 If you weren’t asked to removed higher FODMAPS you can ignore this step.
 If you did pull higher and moderate FODMAP foods out of your diet you can start with your favorite moderate FODMAPS following the same protocol above.
 Once you have maxed out your moderate FODMAP options you can start working in the high FODMAP food options.
 If you experience any negative symptoms, you can remove the foods from your diet and try again next month.
 You can click here to access Dr. J’s FODMAP handout.